Here are seven ways to proactively make the most of your time away from the office.

 Go and dye your hair a different colour, eat that extra piece of pudding, don’t drive to parties, use the good napkins, sleep in until midday, let the beard grow out, have an afternoon nap, let the kids eat dinner on the couch, choose full-cream, pick the overhanging fruit from your neighbours apple tree, binge on some TV and once you’ve ticked off at least half of the above, dye your hair again, just for fun.

 They say you shouldn’t make life-changing decisions when you’re stressed, because judgements can be impaired.
-Therefore, if you’re thinking about undertaking any big changes in your life, a winter break is an ideal time to think through them clearly.
+Therefore, if you’re thinking about undertaking any big changes in your life, a summer break is an ideal time to think through them clearly.

 If that life-changing decision is career-related, check out the many career-related advice articles on this site.